masterteam-ntua/master-team-website/README.md

-# Website for TEAM Master NTUA.
+# Website for TEAM Master NTUA

 This website was created by [Spyros Bekiaris](https://github.com/spyrosbek) and [Panagiotis Tzortzis](https://github.com/tzortzispanagiotis), researchers - software engineers @ AILS Lab, NTUA, with the guidance and coordination of [Nikolas Papadopoulos](https://github.com/nikolo555) of BioSim NTUA.